Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/managing-nodes/guide.en-gb.md

 >>
 >> Setting the `template` property will allow you to define some specs (annotations, finalizers, labels, taints, schedulability) that will be applied to each node under this node pool.
 >>
->> Finally `monthlyBilled` boolean ensures that all nodes in a node pool will be spawned in monthly billing mode and therefore benefit from the monthly discount.
+>> Finally the boolean `monthlyBilled` ensures that all nodes in a node pool will be spawned in monthly billing mode and therefore benefit from the monthly discount.
 >>
 >> After creation, the `desiredNodes`, `minNodes`, `maxNodes`, `autoscale` and `template` properties can also be edited at any time.
 >>
->> In this guide we explain how to do some basic operations with nodes and node pools using the [OVHcloud API](https://api.ovh.com/): adding nodes to an existing node pool, creating a new node pool, etc.
+>> In this guide we explain how to do some basic operations with nodes and node pools using the [OVHcloud API](/links/manager): adding nodes to an existing node pool, creating a new node pool, etc.
 >>
 > Via the NodePools CRD
 >> In your OVHcloud Managed Kubernetes cluster, nodes are grouped in node pools (group of nodes sharing the same configuration).